-- You may have entered an incorrect password or the password is too long (a maximum of 63 characters is allowed).
+- You may have entered an incorrect password or the password is too long (63 characters maximum).

-- Your phone or tablet is not connected to the internet or is too far away from Joule.
+- Your phone / tablet is not connected to the internet.

 - Joule may be too far away from your WiFi router / access point.

 - You are not the WiFi owner of Joule.
 Please see: What does it mean to be Joule’s owner?

 - You may be trying to connect to a 5 GHz WiFi network.
 Joule only supports 2.4 GHz WiFi networks.